 Two more responsibilities of the church body to its leaders are again found in the book of Hebrews.

 Responsibility #7: To remember them (Hebrews 13:7).
 Church members must remember their leaders.
 The word means “to call to mind, to recollect, or to be mindful.”
 It is a present imperative, meaning it is a command the body is to constantly fulfill.
 Believers are to constantly call their leaders to mind.
 One of the best ways to fulfill this command is through prayer.
 Paul pleads with the believers at Thessalonica, “Pray for us” (1 Thess 5:25).
 Perhaps there is no greater way for church members to love their leaders and remember them than to keep them before God’s throne of grace so that they may receive grace and mercy for their every need (Heb 4:15)!
-Satan has targeted church leaders.
+Satan targets church leaders.
 If he can take down the shepherd then he can scatter the sheep.
 Pray for your shepherds.
 But also be generous with words of affirmation, which are so beneficial to the health of a local church.
-It requires a great amount of courage to stand for sound doctrine and to faithfully preach the Word of God week after week.
-Believers need to remember their leaders by means of encouraging words and expressions of appreciation for their ministry.
+It requires great self-sacrifice and courage to stand for sound doctrine and to faithfully preach the Word of God week after week, year after year, decade after decade Believers need to remember their leaders by means of encouraging words and expressions of appreciation for their ministry.

 Responsibility #8: To mimic them (Heb 13:7).
 Another responsibility of the congregation toward their leaders is to mimic them.
 The word follow is from mimeomai, meaning “to mimic or imitate.”
 Follow their faith.
 That is why God has given qualifications for those in leadership.
 It is not that God does not want all believers to strive for these virtues.
 He does.
 However, leaders must meet these qualifications because people need visible role models.
 Be imitators of me, just as I also am of Christ (1 Cor 11:1).
 Paul was not being arrogant or bossy.
 He was confident that he was doing his best to follow the Lord for his own life and could, therefore, tell people to follow him.
 When God’s people imitate the lives of godly leaders they become imitators of the gospel and its power is manifested before a watching world (1 Thess 1:2-7).